SFULibrary/islandora_context/README.md

 # Islandora Context

-Provides a set of [Context](https://dupal.org/project/context) conditions for Islandora objects.
+Provides a set of [Context](https://dupal.org/project/context) "conditions" and "reactions" for Islandora objects.
 Still very early in development - use cases are welcome.

 ## Introduction

-Provides a set of Context conditions for Islandora objects:
+This module provides the following Context conditions:

 * Object namespace: Define a list of PID namespaces to trigger a condition; if the current object's namespace is in this list, the condition is triggered.
 * Collection membership: Define a list of collection PIDs to trigger a condition; if the current object is a member of a collection in this list, the condition is triggered.

-It also provides one Context reaction, which appends the text of a message (such as a rights statement, for example) to an Islandora object's display.
+It also provides one Context reaction:

+* Insert text into Islandora object's display, which appends the text of a message (such as a rights statement, for example) to an Islandora object's display.

 ## Requirements